JDegner0129/CFGGenerator/README.md

 lines as the expressions to be matched against the grammar.

 ## Output ##
-This module will print 'YES' or 'NO' for each expression in the input file to denote its membership in the context-free grammar's language.
+This module will print 'yes' or 'no' for each expression in the input file to denote its membership in the context-free grammar's language.

 ## The Grammar Rules ##